gradienthealth/pydicom-3/doc/tutorials/filesets.rst

               IMAGE: 7 SOP Instances

-The :class:`~pydicom.fileset.FileSet` class treats a File-set as a flat collection of SOP Instances, abstracting away the need to dig down into the hierarchy like you would with a DICOMDIR dataset.
-For example, iterating over the :class:`~pydicom.fileset.FileSet` yields a :class:`~pydicom.fileset.FileInstance` object for each of the managed instances.
+The :class:`~pydicom3.fileset.FileSet` class treats a File-set as a flat collection of SOP Instances, abstracting away the need to dig down into the hierarchy like you would with a DICOMDIR dataset.
+For example, iterating over the :class:`~pydicom3.fileset.FileSet` yields a :class:`~pydicom3.fileset.FileInstance` object for each of the managed instances.

 .. code-block:: python